g00351263/RobotCar_Myo_Pi3/README.md

 1. First is to connect Myo with Pi, Follow the code at http://www.fernandocosentino.net/pyoconnect/) also you can get here all the code to detect the poses.

-2. Setup The RoboHat into the python file by following code
+2. Setup The carFunctions into the python file by following code
-	1.	import robohat
+	1.	import carFunctions
 		1. this line gives access to roboHat libraries, which has the options to control 2 motors for running car all around, also i have fitted the ultrasonic sensor to detect the distance from an object.

-			1. Following are the pre-built functions used from library to move car
+			1. Following are the functions to move car

-				1. robohat.stop() for stopping car
+				1. carFunctions.stop() for stopping car
-				2. robohat.forward() moving forward
+				2. carFunctions.forward() moving forward
-				3. robohat.reverse() to reverse
+				3. carFunctions.reverse() to reverse
-				3. robohat.spinRight() to turn right
+				3. carFunctions.spinRight() to turn right
-				4. robohat.spinLeft() to turn Left
+				4. carFunctions.spinLeft() to turn Left

-			2. Following is the functions made from pyoconnect to detect pose
+			2. Following is the functions made from myo file downloaded from pyoconnect to detect pose

 				1. def on_Pose(pose):
 					if pose == pose.REST: